If you have any doubt about this guide, you can ask any time.

 Tips and tricks

-In the event that you have an issue with your Internet connection or want to file a bug for another system, or have trouble reporting from a headless setup, you can still do this using apport.
+In the event that you have an issue with your internet connection, want to file a bug for another system, or have trouble reporting from a headless setup, you can still do this using apport.

 For a bug report about any other issue, from the computer with the problem execute the following at a terminal:

 If for some reason you cannot file a bug using the Apport tool you can file one via Launchpad's own bug report form.
 When doing so it is best if you have determined which package it should be filed against.
 Read 'finding the right package' for guidance or use Launchpad's package search feature.
 We don't recommend this method for most bug reports because they will likely be missing crucial information, use ubuntu-bug if you can!

 To file a bug against a specific package you can also use a URL like the following:

 where PACKAGENAME is the name of the source package about which you want to file the bug report.

 In the event that you want to request a piece of software be packaged for Ubuntu please follow the instructions in the wiki.